 Dilapidation Report App — Pre-Construction Condition Surveys

-InspectPro is the mobile inspection app built for dilapidation surveys.
-Document the existing condition of neighbouring properties before demolition, excavation, or heavy construction begins — with timestamped photos, on-photo annotations, and professional PDF reports delivered from your iPhone.
+InspectPro is the mobile inspection app designed for dilapidation surveys.
+Document the existing condition of neighbouring properties before demolition, excavation, or heavy construction begins — with photo capture, on-photo comments, and professional PDF reports delivered from your iPhone.

 Why dilapidation reports matter for construction projects